-Calibrator supports several types of spectrophotometer, including:
+Calibrator supports several types of spectrophotometer, typically:

-- EFI ES-1000

 - EFI ES-2000

 - EFI ES-6000

-- X-Rite i1Pro

 - X-Rite i1Pro2

 Other types of measurement instruments may be supported by the printer connected to the Fiery server.

 When the EFI ES-2000 or X-Rite i1Pro2 is used in ES-1000 compatibility mode, its indicator lights may not operate.
 On-screen messages indicate the state of the spectrophotometer.